MatAMel/PyHash/README.md

 SHA384
 SHA512

-# Browse, Submit as String and Submit as File
+# Browse
+"Browse" is for when you want to open a file in PyHash from file explorer.
 When clicking on "Browse" please be aware that both the file and filepath can be hashed.
 This is why there are 2 buttons for hashing.

+# Submit as String and Submit as File
-"Submit as String" means that whatever is typed into the inputfield is taken literally, even filepaths.
+"Submit as String" means that whatever is typed into the input-field is taken literally, even filepaths.
 Therefore, when you've choosen a file with "Browse", please press "Submit as File" unless you want the filepath itself to be hashed of course.

 # Big Files